dulldusk/php-auto-photoswipe-gallery/README.md

 You can also configure password protection with a shareable link.

 ## CONFIGURATION AND INSTALATION NOTES
-Just throw this file anywhere in your webserver, upload your<br/>
+Throw this file anywhere in your webserver, upload your<br/>
 images on the "/put_images_here" folder, and enjoy!!

 ## LICENSE